8ta4/blog/drafts/Looking for a language learning app with real-time transcription.md

 - Costs less than $1 per hour of conversation
 - Can handle hour-long conversations with context
 - Uses standard pronunciation
-- Responds under 10 seconds
+- Responds in under 10 seconds
 - Keeps replies short and to the point
 - Ends each response with a question to keep the convo going